 Is Key decision?: Yes

 Is subject to call in?: No

-The motion being put to the meeting and a vote taken, it was declared CARRIED.
+A motion to support the recommendation having been proposed and seconded, was put to the meeting and a vote taken.
+The motion was declared CARRIED.